 The EECS Department at the University of Michigan has two divisions: Computer Science and Engineering (CSE) and Electrical and Computer Engineering (ECE).
 Each division has its own faculty search committee and its own hiring priorities.
 These committees will coordinate when considering faculty applicants whose interests span the two divisions and such applications are welcome.

-The University of Michigan is an Affirmative Action, Equal Opportunity Employer with an Active Dual-Career Assistance Program.
-The College of Engineering is especially interested in candidates who contribute, through their research, teaching, and/or service, to the diversity and excellence of the academic
+The University of Michigan is a Non-Discriminatory/Affirmative Action Employer with an Active Dual-Career Assistance Program.
+The college is especially interested in candidates who can contribute, through their research, teaching, and/or service, to the diversity and excellence of the academic community.